menggedu/AutoKG/README.md

-# AutoKG
+# AutoKE
-AutoKG: An automatic and efficient physics-informed machine learning framework for knowledge embedding
+AutoKE: An automatic and efficient physics-informed machine learning framework for knowledge embedding